 What was the story they were trying to tell?

 The season begins where it will end (sorry, spoilers) with Jonny Cardboard, Olly, and weaponry.
-Jon is giving his little bro super helpful advice, like, “Don’t get hit with a sword.”
+Jon is giving his little bro the super helpful advice of “don’t get hit with a sword.”
 They’re really bonding.
 There’s affectionate face touching.

 Also bonding is Showboating Sam and Assertive Gilly.
 Sam confidently tells Gilly that he doesn’t need to train because he’s a mighty warrior, what with his White Walker and Thenn killing.
 We both facepalm.

 And, oh look, a second happy couple.
 Allister Thorne and Janos Slynt stroll by and Thorne is also attempting to impress his boo with his toughness.
-Maybe they’re just guy pals.
-It works either way, to be honest.
-Gilly is freaked out by Thorne’s racist glare and scared that he might be elected Lord Commander and do racist things.
+Maybe they’re just guy palsl it works either way, to be honest.
+Gilly is freaked out by Thorne’s racist glare and is scared that he might be elected Lord Commander and do racist things.
 Then she assertively demands that Sam not let them send her and the Incredible Shrinking Baby away.
 We facepalm again.

 Back to Jolly (like it?) for more bonding.
 But, oh no, a wild Mel approaches!
-She tells him Stan wants to see him.
+She tells Jon that Stan wants to see him.
 And Jon gets a look, like, “But I need to go number two!”